AdobeDocs/campaign-standard.en/help/channels/using/managing-landing-page-form-data.md

    ![](assets/lp_checkbox-behavior.png)

-1. Select a service from the corresponding list.
+1. Select a [service](../../audiences/using/creating-a-service.md) from the corresponding list.

    ![](assets/lp_checkbox-service.png)

 1. Make sure the **[!UICONTROL Mandatory]** option is unchecked.
+Otherwise, your users will not have a choice.

    ![](assets/lp_uncheck-mandatory.png)